Expanding and Returning Pandemic

 In in the first four months of the pandemic, most potentially exposed people lived in more technologically developed areas.
 They could protect themselves from the transmission routes described above: staying more than two meters from others; buying and using soap and disinfectants; defecating in effective modern toilet and sewer systems; and staying at home living on their savings.
 Infected people usually spread respiratory diseases locally to people near them, then flew in airplanes to other cities in highly developed nations, starting more outbreaks.
 So, people of middle and upper socio-economic statuses spread the disease multi-nationally.
 Then people in each local outbreak spread it to people of lower socio-economic statuses in highly developed and less developed nations.

-As the pandemic spreads, people are starting to spread COVID-19 to billions of people in less technologically developed areas, who live in crowded slums, or small rural houses.
-Many can afford to buy only a little soap, must use leaking sewers or simple latrines, or defecate outside, and have access to only basic health information and care.
-These living conditions and actions could compel them to transmit these viruses to hundreds of millions, killing millions (Bisen and Raghuvanshi; Burki; Caruso, Freeman; Chotiner; Davis; Doherty; El-Sadr, Justman; Garrett; Hargreaves et al.; Hopman et al.; The Lancet “Redefining vulnerability”; The Lancet “COVID-19 in Latin America”; Malley, Malley; Quick; Shah; Wolfe).
+Then people spread COVID-19 to billions of people in less technologically developed areas, who live in crowded slums, or small rural houses.
+Many must work and live every day in crowded conditions, can afford to buy only a little soap, must use leaking sewers or simple latrines, or defecate outside, and have access to only basic health information and care.
+These living conditions and actions could compel them to transmit these viruses to hundreds of millions, killing millions (Bisen and Raghuvanshi; Burki “Double threat”; Caruso, Freeman; Chotiner; Davis; Doherty; El-Sadr, Justman; Garrett; Hargreaves et al.; Hopman et al.; The Lancet “Redefining vulnerability”; The Lancet “COVID-19 in Latin America”; Malley, Malley; Quick; Shah; Wolfe).

 People in less developed communities had been improving their health, prosperity, education, and gender relations for decades.
 But his pandemic is impelling them to reduce treatment and prevention for other diseases, earn less money, study less, and push women and girls into menial work, resulting in deterioration of the Sustainable Development Goals indicators (Bill and Melinda Gates Foundation; Branswell; The Lancet Public Health “Will the COVID-19 pandemic threaten the SDGs”).
 This deterioration could make them less able to protect themselves from COVID-19, in downward vicious circles.

 Before widespread testing, immunization, or curative treatments are widely available, people’s use of social distancing and low-technology methods prevention are reducing infections.
-Comparing the responses of different countries, those that emphasized scientifically-guided non-pharmaceutical interventions tended to control COVID-19 better (Nkengasong et al.).
+Comparing the responses of different countries, those that emphasized scientifically-guided non-pharmaceutical interventions tended to control COVID-19 better (Nkengasong et al.; Oliu-Barton et al.).
 After immunization causes the pandemic to subside in more developed communities, then people will relax their restrictions and re-start work.
-It will continue to circulate and sicken people for years (Scudellari; Zhang S).
+SARS-CoV-2 will continue to circulate and sicken some people for years (Scudellari; Zhang S).
 The virus could return from the still infected people in more developed communities (Cyranowski).
-The virus could also return from less-developed communities and nations, and transmit to millions of not-yet-exposed people in more developed communities (Lee E, Wada, et al.).
+These viruses will also return from less-developed communities and nations, and transmit to millions of not-yet-exposed people in more developed communities (Lee E, Wada, et al.; Oliu-Barton et al.).

 Angela de Joseph, CPT, PES; G. Timothy Gross, PhD; and Eleanora Robbins, PhD, proof-read and suggested revisions for an earlier draft.